FABB2011/GAN_PI-2/README.md

 We ask the user the number of images he wants to use to make the video.
 The user can add his own images in "classes.py".

+# How the code work

+Fourier transform :
+Firstly we use the Fourier transform to compute the frequency response of the audio.
+The Fourier transform is applied on each parts of the audio track in function of the framerate (for exemple if the audio is 1 seconds long and the framerate is 24, we will compute the Fourier transform 24 times.

+Exponential moving average :
+In order to smooth the frequency response and obtain a fluid video, we use the exponential moving average that will smooth the signal.